bozdoz/wp-plugin-leaflet-map/readme.txt

 8. MapQuest requires an app key, get it from their website; alternatively, you can use OpenStreetMap as a free tile service (remember to add an attribution where necessary).

 == Changelog ==

+= 2.7.7 =
+* added default lat/lngs in the admin; and reordered admin fields to be more user friendly

 = 2.7.6 =
 * added optional cURL to get geolocations if file_get_contents is not allowed on a server (note: cURL needs to be enabled, obviously)